SVCBench: A Streaming Video Counting Benchmark for Spatial-Temporal State Maintenance: Experiments

 \subsubsection{Identity Persistence Degradation in Rotating Camera Views}

-To test models' persistence maintenance capability in object identity tracking, we construct a controlled scenario: a camera rotates 360 degrees in place indoors, with only 1 bench remaining stationary.
+To test models' persistence maintenance capability in object identity tracking, we construct a controlled scenario in which a camera rotates 360 degrees in place indoors, with only 1 bench remaining stationary.
 As the camera rotates, the bench continuously enters and leaves the field of view, but these are all repeated appearances of the same bench.
 We query ``How many different benches have appeared so far?''
 The correct answer should remain 1 throughout.

-We let the camera rotate continuously for 60 cycles, calculating the average GPA for all query points within each 10-cycle interval to observe the degradation trend of models' identity persistence maintenance capability over time.
+We let the camera rotate continuously for 60 cycles and calculate the average GPA over all query points within each 10-cycle interval to observe the degradation trend of models' identity persistence maintenance capability over time.
 Figure~\ref{fig:rotation} shows the performance of three mainstream models.

 In the first 10 cycles, the three models achieve GPA of 76.2 (Gemini-3-Flash~\cite{google_gemini3_blog2025}), 71.8 (Doubao-Seed-1.8~\cite{doubao_seed18}), and 68.5 (Qwen3-VL-8B~\cite{bai2025qwen3}).
-As rotation cycles increase, all models' GPA shows a downward trend with significant fluctuations.
+As rotation cycles increase, all three models' GPA shows a downward trend with notable fluctuations.
 By 60 cycles, the three models' GPA drops to 28.3, 35.7, and 23.8 respectively, approaching random guessing levels, while human agents maintain perfect performance of 100.

-This degradation curve reveals a critical defect: models lack robust cross-temporal identity persistence representation and cannot maintain the state variable of ``set of seen objects''.
-As the number of object reappearances increases, models' internal state representation gradually collapses, tending to misidentify each reappearing bench as a new object.
-This experiment echoes Section 4.3.1: the former exposes failure in event boundary detection, the latter exposes failure in object identity maintenance, both pointing to current video-language models' lack of continuously updatable world state representations.
+This degradation curve indicates that models struggle to maintain a robust cross-temporal identity-persistence representation of the set of seen objects.
+As the number of object reappearances increases, models' internal state representation gradually degrades, tending to misidentify each reappearing bench as a new object.
+This experiment echoes Section~\ref{subsec:oracle}: the former exposes failure in event boundary detection, the latter exposes failure in object identity maintenance, both suggesting current video-language models have limited representations for continuously updatable world state.